Coffee Processing Methods Guide

 • Popular Origins: Costa Rica, El Salvador

-Why It Matters for Home Baristas
+Why It Is Important for Home Baristas

 What We Recommend